Skip To Main Content

 The Class of 2026 will be formally recognized during the annual Hall of Fame Induction Ceremony, set for Saturday, September 26.
 Tickets for the induction ceremony will go on sale soon.
 For sponsorship opportunities and other inquiries, please contact the CSUB Athletics Department at athletics@csub.edu.

-Induction Ceremony Tickets
+Induction Ceremony Tickets Coming Soon

 Hall of Fame Web Release Tab